-Colton Underwood and Cassie Randolph Say ‘Timing Just Isn’t Right’ To Move In Together
+Colton Underwood And Cassie Randolph Reportedly Say Timing Just Isn’t Right To Move In Together

-As The Inquisitr reported, The Bachelor Season 23 winner Cassie Randolph is packing her things and heading to Los Angeles, which is where her boyfriend, Colton Underwood lives.
+As The Inquisitr reported, The Bachelor Season 23 winner Cassie Randolph is packing her things and heading to Los Angeles, which is where her boyfriend Colton Underwood lives.
 But although she won’t be moving in with him just yet, Life & Style reports that the decision isn’t a sign of trouble — the two just want to wait for the right time.

 “Colton and Cassie have made the mutual decision that the timing just isn’t right to live together at the moment,” an insider said.